Table of Contents

 Also included are large storage drawers, overhead lighting, and ample counter space.
 See more of the awesome kitchen designs from ALNO.

-Cool Kitchen Islands From Bulthaup
+Cool Kitchen Island Designs From Bulthaup

-The bar is a nice change from your regular dining room and invites other people to sit and converse while a meal is prepared.
+The bar is a pleasant change from your regular dining room and invites other people to sit and converse while a meal is prepared.
 The spacing is great in this example, with ample room between the sink and the kitchen island.
 I always like the fact that you can approach the island from any side giving you easy access.
 Another attractive feature with Bulthaup is their willingness to create designs in any living space.

 |Casual Home Kitchen Island with Solid American Hardwood Top, White||Prime||Take a Look|